lejogs/lejogs.github.io/_posts/2014-02-23-Head-winds.md

 previous solo ride, Chris, Jacko and I set out to Brighton - the wind was unimpressed and resolved to blow directly against us for the entire journey.

-We overcame the wind and the hills to rewarded ourselves with some delicious fish and chips on the sea front.
+We overcame the wind and the hills to reward ourselves with some delicious fish and chips on the sea front.

 Honourable mentions: